 According to the bylaws of the Community Advancement Network, the duties of the CAN Community Council are:

 People who apply to serve on the CAN Community Council may apply at any time during the year.
-Applications received by the 15th of September in a given year will be reviewed by a Nominating Committee selected from current Community Council members.
-The Community Council may elect up to 10 members for new three-year terms and may also choose to fill unexpired two-year terms.
-The election of new members will occur at the regularly scheduled Community Council meetings in October or November.
-Click on the “Application” tab at the top of this page to find an on-line application.
+Applications received by December 15, 2018 will be reviewed by a Nominations Committee selected from current Community Council members.
+The Community Council may elect up to 6 members for new three-year terms and may also choose to fill unexpired two-year terms.
+Click Here to fill out an on-line application.